As we all do our part to slow the spread of COVID-19, Frankenmuth Insurance is here to serve.

 - Contact us

 Please note that while we have taken steps to handle increased call volumes, we ask for your patience as phone hold times may increase.

 Just like you, we are working hard to follow the national guidelines for safe practices in our business and homes.
 We are taking appropriate steps to keep employees healthy and safe – especially asking nearly all employees to work from home and follow social distancing guidelines.
 For the remaining employees in the office, we are carefully cleaning and sanitizing the building, helping them maintain appropriate distance from one another and getting them back home as soon as possible each day.
 We have gathered additional resources that may be helpful during this time.

-CDC COVID-19 Updates
+The White House and CDC COVID-19 Updates

 U.S. SBA Resources for Small Businesses